Hey everybody, and welcome to PT Pioneer. This is your one-stop-shop for career reviews and guidance in health and fitness.

 As I mentioned before, Pilates is diverse, and its applications can complement many forms of wellness coaching.

 Contemporary Pilates methods are very applicable to the scope of practice of physiotherapy.

-This could land you a gig as a sports rehab specialist in a high-performance center, just as an example.
+As an example, this could land you a gig as a sports rehab specialist in a high-performance center.

-Because of the high regard Pilates is held when it comes to health and fitness, especially in western society, you could easily find yourself working in corporate wellness.
+Because Pilates holds high regard for health and fitness, especially in western society, you could easily find yourself working in corporate wellness.